phamlevi/Sudoku/README.md

 # Sudoku
-Attempt to make a sudoku generator &amp; solver
+Attempts to make a sudoku generator &amp; solver